Sacroiliac joint: Signs and symptoms

 Sacroiliac joint dysfunction is tested using provocative and nonprovocative maneuvers.
 Nonprovocative sacroiliac joint examination maneuvers would include Gillet Test, prone knee flexion test, supine long sitting test, standing flexion test, and seated flexion test.
 There is a lack of evidence that these sacroiliac joint mobility maneuvers detect motion abnormalities.

-Given the inherent technical limitations of the visible and palpable signs from these sacroiliac joint mobility maneuvers another broad category of clinical signs have been described called provocative maneuvers.
+Given the inherent technical limitations of the visible and palpable signs from these sacroiliac joint mobility maneuvers, another broad category of clinical signs has been described called provocative maneuvers.
 These maneuvers are designed to reproduce or increase pain originating from within the sacroiliac joint.

-When the provocative maneuvers reproduce pain along the typical area raises suspicion for sacroiliac joint dysfunction.
-However no single test is very reliable in the diagnosis of sacroiliac joint dysfunction.
+When the provocative maneuvers reproduce pain along the typical area, it raises suspicion for sacroiliac joint dysfunction.
+However no single test is very reliable in diagnosing of sacroiliac joint dysfunction.
 Weakness, numbness, or the loss of a related reflex may indicate nervous system damage.

 The current gold standard for diagnosis of sacroiliac joint dysfunction emanating within the joint is sacroiliac joint injection confirmed under fluoroscopy or CT-guidance using a local anesthetic solution.
 The diagnosis is confirmed when the patient reports a significant change in relief from pain and the diagnostic injection is performed on 2 separate visits.
 Published studies have used at least a 75 percent change in relief of pain before a response is considered positive and the sacroiliac joint deemed the source of pain.